Anyone dissatisfied with an Order from the Rental Office may appeal the decision to the Commission.

 What is the next step after the appeal has been filed?

-A tele-hearing date and time is set by the Commission.
-Commission staff will mail or email both parties a Notice of Appeal Hearing and a Proposed Exhibit List, which consists of the file plus the Notice of Appeal.
+When sending the Notice of Appeal Hearing, the Commission staff will also include a Proposed Exhibit List, which consists of the file plus the Notice of Appeal.
 A copy of these documents is also provided to the Commission panel.

 How do I prepare for the tele-hearing?